Edgar Dam Strengthening Project

 Dam Works Permit

 Under the Water Management Act 1999, this project requires a dam works permit.
 Following assessment by NRE Tasmania’s Water Management and Assessment Branch, a permit was granted on 29 May 2023.
 A request to review this decision has been lodged.
-More information about the Dam Works Assessment Decision Framework can be found here.
+More information about the Dam Works Assessment Decision Framework can be found here(External link).
 An update on the status of this review is expected in August.

 Project Schedule and timings